 If you have been arrested for a crime—whether a misdemeanor or felony—it is likely you are anxious, frightened, unsure of your future, and how you need to handle your charges.
 Unlike some other problems, however, how you handle these criminal charges will have an effect on your reputation, your freedom and your future.
-Because the stakes are so high, it is important that you have an experienced attorney from The Law Place by your side from start to finish.
+Because the stakes are so high, it is important that you have an experienced Sarasota criminal defense lawyer from The Law Place by your side from start to finish.

 Don’t make the mistake of thinking a misdemeanor charge is not all that serious.
 If convicted for a Florida misdemeanor, you could end up spending time in jail, paying extremely high fines, then you will end up dealing with issues such as an inability to obtain employment, rent a home, obtain a professional license, or even return to college on a government student loan.